swantron/watchtron/infra/README.md

    `chomptron`:
    - `roles/compute.admin`
    - `roles/iam.serviceAccountUser` (to attach the default compute SA to the VM)
+   - `roles/serviceusage.serviceUsageAdmin` (so Terraform can enable the required APIs)
+   - `roles/resourcemanager.projectIamAdmin` (so Terraform can create the IAP / OS Login bindings)

    …and on the Terraform state bucket's project (`buildkite-infra-490603`):
    - `roles/storage.objectAdmin` on `gs://buildkite-infra-490603-tfstate`

+   > `serviceUsageAdmin` + `projectIamAdmin` are a privileged one-time bootstrap
+   > (a low-privilege SA can't grant them to itself); see `docs/SYSTEM.md` §8.

 2. **`WATCHTRON_TOKEN` repo secret** — already set; reused as `TF_VAR_watchtron_token`.
 3. DNS A record `watch.swantron.com` → the static IP (see adoption below).